Making a great cruise experience even better

 When Holland America Line wanted to better understand what's driving its onboard revenue, we helped build tools that improved sales and made the guest experience better.

 Cruise companies use analytics to provide their guests with personalized experiences at sea.
 Our client, Holland America Line (HAL), relies on business intelligence (BI) tools to analyze the performance of its revenue-generators and identify best practices that drive sales and deliver a superior guest experience.
 However, HAL’s BI platform wasn’t delivering desired results.
-Its on-board revenue team needed a user-friendly alternative that would increase adoption and performance, so it engaged our IM&A team to help drive its migration to Microsoft SQL Server 2012.
+Its on-board revenue team needed a user-friendly alternative that would increase adoption and performance, so it engaged our D&A team to help drive its migration to Microsoft SQL Server 2012.